 Be a role model for other women (that’s not optional).

-Remember that no matter what, I am here for you, and my door is always open.
+Remember that I am here for you no matter what, and my door is always open.

 I will be cheering you on from the sidelines, and I can’t wait to see where life takes each of you.